-Making a statement with our hand-painted mural on the roof of Jealous Gallery in Shoreditch, London
+Making a statement on the rooftop of Jealous Gallery in Shoreditch, London with our hand-painted Love mural

 Raising the profile of a leading design event with a brand identity and campaign, in collaboration with our friends at Freytag Anderson